Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "So all we need is appropriate equipment," Caruthers said.
 He glanced at the distant blue crescent they were discussing, so small and distant that he could have covered it with his little fingernail at arm’s length.
 "Could Dark Eye produce something that would help us?"

 *"Sure.
 Only thing is, we need to decide on that* ***now*** *and get ta’ thinkin’ hard ‘bout what we’re gonna need.
-Like… what’re you envisioning here?
+Like... what’re you envisioning here?
 An oil rig we can drop from orbit?"*

 "Too vulnerable.
 No, I’d want to be able to splashdown boats full of troops and immediately have them seize a beachhead."